 I think that bullying another person is about trying to get some sort of good feeling or power surge from putting someone else down.
 I think that this is learned ~ that “the bully” has seen someone (likely an adult) in their lives get a power surge from picking on them, and the child turned bully has realized that over powering someone else is better than being overpowered.
 I think that bullies are kids who have been bullied by adults in the first place and that they are trying to have a little impact in their own lives.
 I think that adults that bully and abuse kids, communicate to the kids that the person with the most power is in the best position to be in, in life.

-I have three children (two of them have graduated high school) and each of them has dealt with bullying within the school system.
+I have three children (all of them have graduated high school now) and each of them has dealt with bullying within the school system.
 The interesting thing is that the worst of the bullying was from the teachers but no one called that “bullying”.
 The teachers participated in the anti bullying programs, but I don’t think they ever considered that they themselves modeled bullying within the school as an acceptable and even functional way of operating.
 Teachers bullying children has been long accepted as part of school culture.
 They call it authority.
 They teach “respect” for authority while excusing the fact that things such as calling kids a bunch of brats, public humiliation, throwing chalk or other objects at students, denying human rights, swearing and threatening to do bodily harm are ALL abusive behaviours ~ some of them illegal, but they don’t consider that to be bullying.
 Teachers will use guilt and shame tactics to get students to do what they want.
 What about when the whole class knows that the teacher is “having a bad day” but no one considers that a bad day or a bad mood is NO excuse to treat others badly.
 How often do teachers have to apologize or even be accountable for anything they do when their actions express that a student is regarded as “less important or valuable” then the teacher or adult is?
 And since this type of adult on child bullying is not very often addressed or resolved it seems that our society accepts that teacher on student bullying is acceptable too.
 But accepting it or ignoring it doesn’t mean that it isn’t bullying.